 Board of Control for Cricket in India, also known as BCCI, is a privately owned entity headquartered in India.
 Founded in 1928, it employs approximately 90 individuals and reported $1.3B in revenue as of 2025.
-The organization functions as a tier 1 media tech buyer and specializes in sports teams and clubs, serving as the country's cricket governing body and part of the "Big Three" of international cricket, alongside Cricket Australia and the England and Wales Cricket Board.
-It manages four squads representing India in international cricket, including the men's national cricket team, the women's national cricket team, the men’s national under-19 cricket team, and women's national under-19 cricket team.
+It functions as a tier 1 media tech buyer.
+The organization serves as the country's cricket governing body and is part of the "Big Three" of international cricket, alongside Cricket Australia and the England and Wales Cricket Board.
+It manages four squads that represent India in international cricket, including the men's national cricket team, the women's national cricket team, the men’s national under-19 cricket team, and women's national under-19 cricket team.
 Additionally, it governs the developmental India A and India B teams.

 2025 Revenue